backend-development/backend-development-textbook/source/ruby_commandline.md

 ### Keyword Arguments

-Since ruby 2.0 keyword arguments can be used instead, and can be given default values:
+Since ruby 2.0 keyword arguments can be used, and can be given default values:

 ```ruby